Azure/AppService/_posts/2022-11-24-Advanced-access-restriction-scenarios-in-Azure-App-Service..md

 A private endpoint is a network interface that uses a private IP address from your virtual network.
 This network interface connects you privately and securely to a service that's powered by Azure Private Link.
 By enabling a private endpoint, you're bringing the service into your virtual network.

-For more information about *private endpoint*, visit [this page](https://learn.microsoft.com/azure/private-link/private-endpoint-overview)
+For more information about *private endpoint*, visit [this page](https://learn.microsoft.com/azure/private-link/private-endpoint-overview).

 ```bash
 id=$(az webapp show --name $WebAppName --resource-group $ResourceGroupName --query '[id]' --output tsv)
 az network private-endpoint create -n $PrivateEndpointName -g $ResourceGroupName --vnet-name $VirtualNetworkName --subnet $SubnetNameVnet --connection-name $PrivateEndpointConnectionName --private-connection-resource-id $id --group-id sites
 ```

-Configure the private DNS zone
+**Configure the private DNS zone**

 ```bash
 az network private-dns zone create --name privatelink.azurewebsites.net --resource-group $ResourceGroupName